VishD07/Lung_Cancer_Predictotion/README.md

 How to run Make sure all the code, ml model is in same dictory

-Use this in command prompet streamlit run health_risk_predictor.py
+Use this in command prompt "streamlit run health_risk_predictor.py"

 The app will open at http://localhost:8501.
 Provide the required inputs to predict your lung cancer risk.